Facts about blue-green algae

 Warning signs are placed at major recreational areas.

 When levels decline the website and hotline will be updated and warning signs will be removed.

 I can't see any algae, is it safe to go in?

 Blue-green algae are very small and can be present in water at high levels even when there is no obvious change to the colour of water.

-Avoid contact with water if you suspect that it contains blue-green algae and if you do not know, err on the side of caution.
+Avoid contact with water if you suspect that it contains blue-green algae or looks unusual.

 What will happen if I go in water with high levels of blue-green algae?